upbasedev/jackrabbit/README.md

 See the `tests` (directory) file for more information on how to build a working client.

-As this is based on [MessagePack](https://msgpack.org/index.html) - JackRabbit supports over 50 languages.
+As JackRabbit is based on [MessagePack](https://msgpack.org/index.html) over 50 languages are supported.

 This service is very lightweight as it uses almost no memory and CPU.